 - mobile phone (to monitor time)

 - topped-up MYKI card for excursions

 - uniform of black T-shirt, black pants, closed leather shoes, black plastic apron and black hat

-Entrance RequirementsYou’ll be asked to complete an entry report and an interview.
-You’ll be 16 years or over, have special learning needs (intellectual/learning disability, autism spectrum, ABI or other) and the potential and motivation for employment.
-You’re interested in working in a Melbourne Polytechnic-based program.
-You have the support of your family/advocate.
+Entrance RequirementsApplicants to complete a Work Education Department entry report which will be followed by an interview.
+Minimum age 16 years.
+Candidates will have special learning needs (associated with intellectual disability, autism spectrum, ABI, or other) but have the potential and motivation for employment.
+Applicants should be interested in working in a Melbourne Polytechnic-based program, and have the support of his or her family or an advocate.

 Pathways to further studyThe more education you complete, the more job opportunities you’ll have.
 You can use this course as a pathway into courses such as:

 - SIT30813 Certificate III in Commercial Cookery